Muse commit to full-blown madness on audacious new album The 2nd Law

 Ultimately, it feels redundant to criticise the band for their extravagance – like deriding the White Stripes for being too basic, or Serge Gainsbourg for being too French.
 Muse have always represented the acceptable side of ludicrous musical over-reaching, and at this stage in their career they might as well be as preposterous as possible: embrace “Monty Python-rock”, to quote Bellamy in a recent interview.
 There is absolutely zero cohesion on this album, and the “spot-the-obvious-musical-influence” game grows old after a while, but the band deserve credit for facing up to their recent superstardom by doing whatever they damn well please, even if the results are mixed.

-The 2nd Law is released on 1st October, but you can pre-order the album here.
+The 2nd Law is released on 1st October 2012.
+For further information or to order the album visit Muse’s website here.

 Watch the video for Madness here: